KozGit/DOOM-3-BFG-VR/README.txt

 Flicksync settings carry over if you start a map from the DEV menu, so you may want to change them back to normal first.

-Starting a new game from the Campaign / New game menu will clear the flicksync settings.
+Starting a new game from the Campaign / New game menu will clear the flicksync settings, except for the "no cutscenes" option.
 You will see SCORE: 0 on the menus if you are in Flicksync mode.